ft-interactive/g-axis/README.md

 ## Getting started

-<b>Note</b> All examples shown are from the web frame style
+<b>Notes</b> All examples shown are from the web frame style.
 Always create and call a y-axis first, as it returms <b>.yLable()</b> that holds a value equal to the width of the widest tick label.
 This value is used to re-define the left or right margin of the chartframe before defining the <b>.domain()</b> of the x-axis e.g.

 yOrdinal axis where the width of 'Switzerland' is returned in <b>.yLabel</b>
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLabel-large.png)